 We cross the Holtavorduheidi plateau through the village of Borgarfjordur and onto the beautiful town of Borgarnes.
 As we track southwards we enter the magnificent Hvalfjordur (whale) fjord region.
 We visit a sheep farm, where hand-knitted woollen jumpers are a specialty, and enjoy some scenic stops on our way to Reykavik.
 Then it’s a free evening where you can explore this vibrant city and its many restaurants and nightlife options at leisure.

-This morning we have a direct flight of a little over 2 hours to the historic port city of Bergen, on Norway’s west coast.
+Up early this morning for our 8.40 am flight of a little over 2 hours to the historic port city of Bergen, on Norway’s west coast.
 The city occupies a sheltered position between a string of islands along the coast and steep sided mountains inland.
 With its distinctive brightly painted wooden houses and old fishing harbour, it is one of Norway’s most attractive cities.

 After arrival at Bergen airport we board our charter coach and travel along a spectacular peninsula to the Oygarden Coastal Museum.
-Here we learn about the challenging environmental and economic conditions confronting the lives of the local coastal inhabitants dating back to the ice age through to the present day.
+Here we learn about the challenging environmental and economic conditions confronting the lives of the local coastal inhabitants dating back to the last Ice Age through to the present day.

 We also visit a nearby floating fish farm.
 Trout and salmon farming are major industries in Norway.
 Aquaculture in Norway demands millions of tonnes of feedgrain every year – and most of it is imported.
 We enjoy a guided tour of this modern, full-scale commercial operation before heading to Bergen for the next two nights.

 We enjoy a guided tour of Bergen including the World Heritage listed Bryggen (the wharf area), the Rosenkrantz Tower and Edvard Grieg’s House.